xiph/rav1e/README.md

 **rav1e** can optionally use either `libaom` (default) or a `dav1d` installation to run some extended tests.
 Some `x86_64`-specific optimizations require a recent version of NASM.

-In order to build, test and link to the codec on UNIX, you need Perl, NASM, CMake, Clang and pkg-config.
+To build, test and link to the codec on UNIX, you need Perl, NASM, CMake, Clang and pkg-config.
 To install this on Ubuntu or Linux Mint, run:

 ```sh
 sudo apt install perl nasm cmake clang pkg-config